SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I ask, confused, "Ready for what?"

-"Duh, our first kiss, you were trying to kiss me earlier, right?"
+"Duh, our first kiss!
+You were trying to kiss me earlier, right?"

 "Oh, yes, I would very much like that."